-

 Provincial response

-In addition, many of Canada’s provinces have proposed countermeasures to the tariffs.
+In addition, many of Canada’s provinces have proposed countermeasures to the tariffs, as of March 4, 2025.

 British Columbia

-BC Premier David Eby has directed the BC Liquor Distribution Branch to stop purchasing American liquor immediately from Republican-led "red states” and remove American brands from public liquor store shelves, effective February 4, 2025.
-He also directed the BC government and Crown corporations to buy Canadian goods and services, where possible.
+BC Premier David Eby has directed the BC Liquor Distribution Branch to stop purchasing American liquor immediately from Republican-led "red states” and remove American brands from public liquor store shelves.
+He also directed the BC government and Crown corporations to buy Canadian goods first and prioritize BC products.
+Eby also announced that there will be support for businesses and individuals but didn’t provide further details at this time.

 Manitoba

-Manitoba Premier Wab Kinew announced the province will pull American liquor off the shelves on February 4, 2025.
-He added further measures will be announced soon.
+Manitoba Premier Wab Kinew announced the province will pull American liquor off the shelves.
+He also promised help for those affected by economic fallout resulting from tariffs.

 Newfoundland and Labrador

-Newfoundland and Labrador Premier Andrew Furey announced the province will pull American liquor off the shelves on February 4, 2025.
+Newfoundland and Labrador Premier Andrew Furey announced the province will pull American liquor off the shelves.
+He also announced that the province will be reviewing and stopping immediately, where possible, procurement from the United States.

 Nova Scotia

-Nova Scotia Premier Tim Houston has directed the Nova Scotia Liquor Corporation (NSLC) to remove American liquor from stores, beginning February 4, 2025.
-In addition, the province will seek opportunities to cancel existing contracts with American businesses and maintain the option to reject bids outright.
+Nova Scotia Premier Tim Houston has directed the Nova Scotia Liquor Corporation (NSLC) to remove American liquor from stores.
+In addition, the province will seek opportunities to cancel existing contracts with American businesses, ban American businesses from bidding on provincial procurements, and reject existing bids .
 Houston will also double the cost of tolls at the Cobequid Pass for commercial vehicles from the US.

 Ontario

-Ontario Premier Doug Ford has ordered the Liquor Control Board of Ontario (LCBO) to remove American products, effective February 4, 2025.
+Ontario Premier Doug Ford has ordered the Liquor Control Board of Ontario (LCBO) to remove American products, effective March 4, 2025.
 As the only wholesaler of alcohol in the province, the LCBO will also remove American products from its catalogue so that Ontario-based restaurants and retailers can't order or restock US products.
-Ontario is also banning other American companies from provincial contracts until the tariffs are reversed.
+Ontario is also banning American companies from provincial contracts until the tariffs are reversed.
+In addition, Ford says the province will end its $100-million deal with Starlink.

 Quebec

-Quebec Premier François Legault has directed the Société des alcools du Québec (SAQ), to remove all American products from its shelves, starting February 4, 2025.
+Quebec Premier François Legault has directed the Société des alcools du Québec (SAQ), to remove all American products from its shelves, starting March 4, 2025.
 He also instructed the SAQ to halt the supply of American alcoholic beverages to grocery stores, restaurants, and bars.
+Additionally, Quebec will impose penalties of up to 25% on bids by American companies who participate in public calls for tenders, if those companies aren’t already established in the province.

 New Brunswick

-New Brunswick Premier Susan Holt announced its response plans to US tariffs.
-In the plan, New Brunswick shared plans to:
+New Brunswick Premier Susan Holt announced its four-pillar response to US tariffs.
+The plan includes:

 Impact to Canadian businesses and the economy